act-rules/act-rules.github.io/_rules/widget-non-empty-accessible-name-rdzs6q.md

 - do not have a [required context](https://www.w3.org/TR/wai-aria/#scope) role that itself inherits from one of those roles.

 Elements with the `option` role are not tested in this rule because they do not meet the definition of a [User interface component](https://www.w3.org/TR/WCAG21/#dfn-user-interface-components).
 If these elements are presented as user interface components, these need to be tested separately from this rule.

+Unlike the [Image button has non-empty accessible name](https://act-rules.github.io/rules/59796f) rule, this rule does not check whether an element's accessible name is different from the default name.
+While that rule assumes that, for image buttons, the default name is never descriptive, this rule relaxes that assumption to ensure the simplicity of this rule.

 ### Related rules